KygoSkyrus/skychat/NOTES.md

 - msg delete option for both parties if the msg was sent in between a specific hour
 - when sqwitcinh between users or interfaces in chat body,, add animation like slide in up down when iterface is changed

+# NOTE : connection are only made when user sends someone a text

 ## Components